thapasijan171/DSAwithSijan/src/content/blog/Hashmap.md

 <p>&nbsp;</p>
 <p><strong>Follow up:</strong> What if the inputs contain Unicode characters?
 How would you adapt your solution to such a case?</p>

+# Solutions

+# Valid Anagram

+**Algorithm Used:** Frequency Count

+## Intuition
+To determine if two strings `s` and `t` are anagrams of each other, they must contain the exact same characters with the exact same frequencies.
+This problem is solved by counting character occurrences and comparing these counts.

-## Solutions
+## Approach

-### Solution 1: Counting

-We first determine whether the length of the two strings is equal.
-If they are not equal, the characters in the two strings must be different, so return `false`.

-Otherwise, we use a hash table or an array of length `26` to record the number of times each character appears in the string `s`, and then traverse the other string `t`.
-Each time we traverse a character, we subtract the number of times the corresponding character appears in the hash table by one.
-If the number of times after subtraction is less than `0`, the number of times the character appears in the two strings is different, return `false`.
-If after traversing the two strings, all the character counts in the hash table are `0`, it means that the characters in the two strings appear the same number of times, return `true`.
+1. **Check Length**:
+   - If the lengths of `s` and `t` are not equal, return `false` immediately since they cannot be anagrams.

+2. **Frequency Count**:
+   - Use an integer array `cnt` of size 26 (for each letter of the alphabet) to count the frequency of each character in `s` and subtract the frequency of each character in `t`.

+3. **Validate Counts**:
+   - After processing both strings, check if all values in the `cnt` array are zero.
+A non-zero value indicates that the frequencies of some characters do not match, meaning the strings are not anagrams.

+4. **Return Result**:
+   - If all values in `cnt` are zero, the strings are anagrams; otherwise, they are not.

-The time complexity is `O(n)`, the space complexity is `O(C)`, where `n` is the length of the string; and `C` is the size of the character set, which is `C=26` in this problem.
+This approach is efficient with a time complexity of O(n), where n is the length of the strings.

 #### Java